twadada/Machine-Translation/README.md

 python train.py -save_name save_name -epoch_size 10 -opt_type Adam -gpuid 0
 ```

 If you omit -gpuid option, CPU is used instead.
-This file outputs a model in "Results" directory at every epoch.
+This file outputs a trained model in "Results" directory at every epoch.
 Enable -remove_models option to keep only the model that has achieved the best perplexity on development data.
 For other options, use -h option and see usage messages.

 Once training is done, you can select a model and translate test data as follows:

 ```
 python translate.py -model model_path -src_test test_data_path -gpuid 0 -beam_size 5
 ```

 This outputs translations as "model_path.translation.txt".
+You can increase the beam size as you want.
+However, it is known that output translations tend to be shorter and shorter as beam size increases.
+To mitigate this issue, you can set -normalize option, that normalizes decoding probabilities by sentence length

 If you want to output top k translation candidates for each source sentence, set the option -k larger than 0 (default:0), and it produces another file "model_path.translation_topk.txt".